shisinbin/team-profile-generator/README.md

 ## Contribution

-If you're excited about this project and want to get involved, we'd love to have you!
+If you're excited about this project and want to get involved, that'd be awesome!
 Here are a few ways you can contribute:

 1. Fork the repository and create a pull request with your changes.
 2. Submit an issue to report bugs or request new features.